 It has large saucer-like white flowers that are classically fragrant.
 Blooms appear from April to June.

-Magnolias are best in rich moist soils and will tolerate some shade.
-Plant this for a showy classic addition to your garden.
+Magnolias grow best in rich moist soils and will tolerate some shade.
+Plant this for a showy, classic addition to your garden.

 Letting the leaves fall without raking provides natural ground mulch for the tree.

 15. Deodar Cedar (Cedrus Deodara) – Zones 7-11

 My travels in the Southwest allowed me to encounter and interact with the deodar cedar.
 A true cedar, these are also naturally resistant to insects.